openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-abilityDelegator.md

 ### executeShellCommand

-executeShellCommand(cmd: string, timeoutSecs: number, callback: AsyncCallback\<ShellCmdResult>): void;
+executeShellCommand(cmd: string, timeoutSecs: number, callback: AsyncCallback\<ShellCmdResult>): void

 Executes a shell command with the timeout period specified.
 This API uses an asynchronous callback to return the result.